Officials identify Michigan victims of Colorado crash

 STERLING, Colo.
-(AP) — Officials have released the names of four members of a Michigan family that died in a crash with a semitrailer in northeastern Colorado.
+(AP) — Officials have released the names of four members of a Michigan family who died in a crash with a semitrailer in northeastern Colorado.

-The Colorado State Patrol says 48-year-old Thomas Toth and 48-year-old Christina Daskas-Toth died early Saturday when their van hit a jackknifed semi on Interstate 76 about five miles east of Sterling.
+The Colorado State Patrol says 48-year-old Thomas Toth and 48-year-old Christina Daskas-Toth died early Saturday when their van hit a jackknifed semi on Interstate 76 about 5 miles east of Sterling.

-Sonja Franchett, principal at Maire Elementary in Grosse Point, Michigan, said the crash also killed the couple’s daughters — 11-year-old Sophia and 8-year-old Elianna.
+Sonja Franchett, principal at Maire Elementary in Grosse Pointe, Michigan, said the crash also killed the couple’s daughters — 11-year-old Sophia and 8-year-old Elianna.
 She said the family was on vacation.

-The patrol says the Toth’s van was eastbound when it hit the semi, going underneath it.
+The patrol says the Toth family’s van was eastbound when it hit the semi, going underneath it.
 The collision ripped the roof off the van.

 Most Read Nation & World Stories

-Note: This story has been corrected to show that the Michigan city is Grosse Pointe, not Grosse Point.